 In the last decade many researchers investigated RDF management systems from different perspectives and a complete review of the efforts in this field is out of the scope of this paper.
-Readers interested in the general topic of RDF data management can refer to two very recent surveys [21, 28].
+Readers interested in the general topic of RDF data management can refer to two very recent surveys [2], [3].
 In the following we focus on the works proposing indexing structures built over the set of triples to support efficient RDF query processing.
-These works usually exploit string dictionaries to compactly code the URIs occurring in the triples with unique integer identifiers (IDs) and adopt specific domain-dependent techniques to index various S-P-O permutations in order to enhance locality in the access to all the triples matching a given selection pattern: SPO, OSP, SOP, OPS, POS and PSO.
-The advantage of such organization is that any selection pattern with wildcards possibly occurring in one or two components among the subject, predicate, or object can be efficiently processed on the most suitable index, e.g., the one where the matching triples are stored contiguously in memory.
-Moreover, also joins for processing structural SPARQL queries are efficiently supported by fast triple selection over two indexes.
-However, the clear disadvantage is the additional space occupancy and overhead to store and manage the redundant information.
+These works usually exploit string dictionaries to compactly code the URIs occurring in the triples with unique integer IDs and adopt specific domaindependent techniques to index various S-P-O permutations in order to enhance locality in the access to all the triples matching a given selection pattern: SPO, OSP, SOP, OPS, POS and PSO.
+Depending on the solution proposed, some or all these permutations are materialized and sorted by the values of the IDs in the three columns.